 The first question will be why to give someone else’s access to another account?

-There are situations like when a normal user needs a superuser privilege to run few commands only maybe during installation or configuration of his application.
-Sometimes a normal user needs to execute some database related tasks which will need access to DB privileged account.
-So, there are situations arises in which one user need an access of some other user’s privilege (normally superuser access).
+There are situations like when a normal user needs a superuser privilege to run a few commands only maybe during installation or configuration of his application.
+Sometimes a normal user needs to execute some database-related tasks which will need access to DB privileged account.
+So, there are situations that arise in which one user needs access to some other user’s privilege (normally superuser access).

 What are available ways to share account access?

 - Very obvious way and too risky is to share the password of another account which generally not at all suggested and implemented in production environments.

 - Use sudo to define access to specific commands as a different user

 - Use su to switch to another account

 sudo aims at allowing only a few commands (specified in configuration) to run as a different user with their level of access whereas su directly takes you to a different user account so that you have complete access which is owned by that account.